AtomHash/evernode/docs/getting-started.rst

 * :code:`pythonpath=/srv/app/` set this to your root application folder of the evernode_app.
 * :code:`pythonpath=/srv/app/` set chdir of uwsgi to root application path

-Learn more about uWSGI configuration `here <http://uwsgi-docs.readthedocs.io/en/latest/Configuration.html>`_.
+Learn more about uWSGI configuration: `<http://uwsgi-docs.readthedocs.io/en/latest/Configuration.html>`_.

 NGINX
 -----